 Geisha.
 That’s the name of the newest design parasol that Dutch top designer Marcel Wanders presented at the Milan Design Week in April.

 The sublime parasol embodies the essence of the mysterious Japanese tradition of the geisha, with her understated, soothing ambiance.
-Wanders designed stylised flower motifs for the inside of the parasol.
+Wanders designed stylized flower motifs for the inside of the parasol.
 A metal bow adorns the top, a typical accessory on the kimono of a geisha.

 Wanders’ new parasol will be produced by the Belgian parasol manufacturer Symo, in its famous range of Sywawa ‘Sunbelievable Design Parasols’.

-Marcel Wanders became world famous with his chair made of reinforced rope that is now in the MoMA in New York.
+Marcel Wanders became world-famous with his chair made of reinforced rope that is now in the MoMA in New York.
 The American magazine BusinessWeek included Wanders in its list of 50 Stars of Europe.
-Other world-class museums have also exhibited his work: the Centre Pompidou, Boijmans-van Beuningen and the Stedelijk Museum in Amsterdam for example.
+Other world-class museums have also exhibited his work: the Centre Pompidou, Boijmans-van Beuningen, and the Stedelijk Museum in Amsterdam for example.

-Pierre Christiaens, CEO of Symo Parasols, is proud to produce Marcel Wanders’ newest creation: “We offer hip design on the parasol market under the brand name Sywawa.
+Pierre Christiaens, CEO of Symo Parasols, is proud to produce Marcel Wanders’ newest creation: “We offer a hip design on the parasol market under the brand name Sywawa.
 To this end, we frequently collaborate with top designers.
-We bring their design parasols to the terraces of hotels, restaurants, brasseries, swimming pools and beach bars all over the world.”
+We bring their design parasols to the terraces of hotels, restaurants, brasseries, swimming pools, and beach bars all over the world.”